turingschool-projects/kwk-level3-swift/sessions/xcode_intro_slides.markdown

 * A lot more than writing code goes into building an iOS app, but we do it all in Xcode!
 * A LOT of tools - we will take it one step at a time

-^ Model: Open up a new project, walk through every step of setup.
+^ MoODEL: Open up a new project, walk through every step of setup.
 Show each pane (see one pager) and the buttons to expand/collapse panes.
 Show file tree and point out storyboard.
 Model resizing and moving the storyboard.
 Show simulator, build status bar, and different device views.
 Add a couple UI Elements and run simulator.
 Change colors/fonts, then re-run.

 ---